Measure and integration on Boolean algebras of regular open subsets in a topological space: Integration via Stone spaces

 \section{Integration via Stone spaces}

-In this section, we will introduce an entirely different representation of integrators, which is applicable to a credence defined on a Boolean subalgebra of regular open sets.
+In this section, we will introduce an entirely different representation of integration operations, which is applicable to a content defined on a Boolean subalgebra of regular open sets of any locally compact Hausdorff space $\sS$.
+For such a Boolean algebra $\gB$, we construct a compact, totally disconnected space $\sS^*$, along with a continuous surjection from $\sS^*$ onto the Stone-\v{C}ech compactification of $\sS$.
+Thus, any bounded, continuous function $g$ on $\sS$ corresponds to a continuous function $g^*$ on $\sS^*$.
+Every element of $\gB$ corresponds to a clopen subset of $\sS^*$; we use this to show that every content $\mu$ on $\gB$ corresponds to a Borel probability measure $\mu^*$ on $\sS^*$.
+Finally, we show that the $\mu$-integral of any function $g$ is equal to the $\mu^*$-integral of $g^*$.
+Thus, it is possible to representation $\mu$ entirely in terms of a Borel probability measure, {\em without} a liminal structure ---but at at the cost of working in an extension of the original space $\sS$.

 For any topological space $\sT$, let $\clop(\sT)$ be the collection of all clopen subsets of $\sT$.
 This collection is a Boolean algebra under the standard set-theoretic operations of union, intersection, and complementation.
 A {\dfn Stonean space} is a compact, totally disconnected Hausdorff space.
 For any Boolean algebra $\gB$, let $\sigma(\gB)$ be the set of all ultrafilters of $\gB$.
 For any $\sB\in\gB$, let $\sB^*:=\{\gU\in\sigma(\gB)$; \ $\sB\in\gU\}$.
 The collection $\{\sB^*\}_{\sB\in\gB}$ is a base of clopen sets for a topology on $\sigma(\gB)$, making $\sigma(\gB)$ into Stonean space.
 This is called the {\dfn Stone space} of $\gB$.
 The Stone Representation Theorem says that there is a Boolean algebra isomorphism from $\gB$ to $\clop[\sigma(\gB)]$ given by $\gB\ni \sB\mapsto \sB^*\in\clop[\sigma(\gB)]$.\footnote{See e.g. \cite[Theorem 2.10, p.51]{Walker}, \cite[\S3.2]{PorterWoods}, or \cite[Sections 311E, 311F and 311I]{Fremlin}.}

 If $\gA$ is another Boolean algebra, and $h:\gA\into\gB$ is a Boolean algebra homomorphism, then we obtain a continuous function $H:\sigma(\gB)\into\sigma(\gA)$ which maps each ultrafilter in $\gB$ to its $h$-preimage ultrafilter in $\gA$.
 This yields a contravariant functor $\sigma$ from the category of Boolean algebras to the category of Stonean spaces and continuous functions.
-In fact, the Stone Duality Theorem says that $\sigma$ is a functorial isomorphism between these two categories.\footnote{See e.g. \cite[Example 10.8(a), p.
+In fact, the Stone Duality Theorem says that $\sigma$ is a functorial isomorphism between these categories.\footnote{See e.g. \cite[Example 10.8(a), p.
 247]{Walker}, \cite[\S4.1, p.71]{Johnstone}, or \cite[Sections 312Q and 312R]{Fremlin}.}